 (b) a reference to the exercise of a function includes, if the function is a duty, a reference to the performance of the duty.

 (3) The provisions of the Interpretation Act 1987 apply to and in respect of this constitution in the same manner as those provisions would so apply if this constitution were an instrument made under the Act.

+(4) This constitution consists of this document and its schedules.
+Where there is any inconsistency between the body of this document and a schedule, the text of the body of this document prevails.

+(5) Where the Committee has published a policy under this constitution, where there is any inconsistency between such policy and this constitution, this constitution shall prevail.

 Part 2 – Objects of the Association